gardners/surveysystem/docs/authorisation-and-middleware.md

 ## (A) Direct authentication

 * HTTP DIGEST: `user` and `realm` are reported into `@user` and `@group` session header.
 * HTTP BASIC: Not recommended for production!
-User data are not recoded into the session.
-Can be used for the internal authentication of an registered middleware (b)
+User data are not recorded into the session.
+Should only be used for the internal authentication of an registered middleware (b)

 ## (B) Registration of a trusted authentication middleware